Draggable/kwik-ai/README.md

 1. Copy the plugin folder to `wp-content/plugins/kwik-ai-tags/`
 2. Activate the plugin in the WordPress admin
+3. Go to Settings > KWIK AI Tags to configure which post types should use AI tagging
-3. Ensure Ollama is running with the Gemma3:27b model
+4. Ensure Ollama is running with the Gemma3:27b model

+## Configuration

+### Settings Page

+Access the settings at **Settings > KWIK AI Tags** in your WordPress admin:

+1. **Post Type Selection**: Check which post types should have AI tag generation
+2. **System Status**: View Ollama connection status and model availability
+3. **Requirements**: Review system requirements and setup instructions

+### Supported Post Types

+By default, the plugin is enabled for 'Posts', but you can enable it for any public post type:
+- Posts
+- Pages
+- Custom Post Types (products, portfolios, etc.)

 ## Usage

 ### Generating Tags

-1. Edit or create a new post
+1. Edit or create a new post (of an enabled post type)
-2. Add images to your post (via the media library)
+2. Add images to your post (via the media library or blocks)
-3. Look for the "AI Generated Tags" meta box in the sidebar
+3. Look for the "AI Tags" meta box in the sidebar
-4. Click "Generate AI Tags" to analyze your images
+4. Click "Generate AI Tags" to analyze your images and text
 5. Review the suggested tags in the preview area
 6. Remove any unwanted tags by clicking the "×" button
 7. Click "Apply Tags" to add the tags to your post